pongpisit/cloudflare-workers-workshop/docs/03-r2-images.md

-# Module 3: Image Gallery with R2 Storage
+# Module 3: Build a Photo Sharing App

-In this module, you will store images in R2 and display them in your Worker.
+In this module, you will build a **photo sharing app** - like a mini Instagram!

 **Time needed: 30 minutes**